Emil Sitka: Early acting experience

 Sitka found inexpensive lodging in a small acting theater, doing handiwork to pay his rent, and gradually acting in small parts in the theater.
 With time and experience, the parts became larger, and eventually Sitka was directing plays as well.
-Since the theater did not pay, Emil always kept a job as a civil engineer to pay the bills as well as his acting career at night.
-By 1946, he had played dozens, if not hundreds of roles; this breadth of experience would help him in his later film career, playing everything from butler to lawyer to businessman to construction worker.
+Since the theater did not pay, Emil always kept a job as a civil engineer to pay the bills as well as support his acting career at night.
+By 1946, he had played dozens, if not hundreds, of roles; this breadth of experience would help him in his later film career, playing everything from butler to lawyer to businessman to construction worker.